logo

 2.3 Laboratory Skills

 The talents and knowledge required to conduct experiments in a laboratory are referred to as laboratory skills.
 Associate scientists generally collaborate with other specialists, such as chemists or biologists, who have specialized knowledge.
-Your ability to work well with people is critical to your success in this position.
+The ability to work well with people is critical to the success in this position.
 Safety guidelines, which associate scientists must follow to preserve their personal health and the integrity of the studies they do, are also part of lab skills.

 2.4 Problem Solving